Can you sue the MTA after a Brooklyn subway injury?

 • They’re focused on healing, not paperwork

 All of these are human responses.
 None of them change the clock.
 Call a Flatbush Avenue subway accident attorney.
-Schedule a free consultation with me and let him handle the deadline while you focus on recovering.
+Schedule a free consultation with me handle the deadline while you focus on recovering.

 To The West Indian Community in Brooklyn